 Yes.
 A U visa is valid for up to four years.
 Additionally, you may be eligible to renew the U visa for an additional four years.
 Beyond that, victims and their family members will also have the ability to apply for permanent residency in the United States (a green card) after holding a U visa in good standing for at least three years.

 Call Our Los Angeles, CA U Visa Attorney for Immediate Assistance

 At Goldstein Immigration Lawyers, our California immigration lawyer is a passionate, dedicated advocate for clients.
 If you have questions about applying for a U visa, we can help.
-For a confidential consultation, please call us at our Los Angeles law office today at (213) 262-2000.
+For a confidential consultation, please call us at our Los Angeles law office today.
 We serve communities throughout Southern California.